FabricGenomics/omicia_api_examples/README.md

 to the HTTP basic access authentication method (see `Wikipedia - basic access`_).
 Please contact support_ to have them generate an API Key for your application.

-An API Key is tied to a specific Opal user, referred to as the API User hereon.
+An API Key is tied to a specific Fabric Enterprise user, referred to as the API User hereon.
 Any email messages generated when using the Opal API are sent to the API User.